lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

   If the version is not specified, all package versions will be checked.
 - `--no-download` *(Optional - stand-alone switch)*: Do not download missing dependencies.

-  If this switch is not specified, any missing dependencies will be downloaded from the upstream NuGet repository, if they are found
+  If this switch is not specified, any missing dependencies will be downloaded from the Upstream NuGet Feed, if they are found

 Example: